charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-brands-python: __Example__

-    When using some functions as `pd.show_image` can be usefull to know if there a GUI running.
-This function returns `False` when running PureData from terminal using `-nogui`.
+    When using some functions as `pd.show_image` can be useful to know if a GUI is running.
+This function returns `False` when running PureData from the terminal using `-nogui`.

     ``` py
     import pd